 It faces due west so is a great spot for sunsets

 Falassarna is on the north-west coast of Crete island.
-It’s in the province of Chania, 52 km west of the city of Chania.
+It’s one of many Chania beaches around the west Crete province, 52 km west of the city of Chania.
 The closest town of any size is Kissamos (also known locally as Kastelli), 14 km away.

 The easiest way to get to Falassarna is by car.
 You can reach it from Chania in around 90 minutes, from Rethymno in 2.5 hours and from Crete capital Heraklion in 4 hours.